-This page gives guidance on the design, installation and adoption of lighting apparatus on new or existing public highway as part of a developer agreement.
-It also contains details of the Birmingham City Council (BCC) Standard Specifications for Street Lighting Works for developers and designers.
+The Council has a statutory duty under the Highways Act to ensure the safety of the highway and this includes any lighting equipment placed on the highway.
+This page contains details of the Birmingham City Council (BCC) Standard Specifications for Street Lighting Works for developers and designers.
 There are also quick reference guidance notes that should be read in conjunction with the specifications.

 The specifications set out the performance requirements, equipment specification and control procedures that apply to the design of road lighting, illuminated traffic signs, associated cable networks and control systems for any street lighting system or illuminated traffic signs being placed in the highway that are intended:

 - To be maintained at the public expense by the Authority

 - To be included in the scope of the Birmingham Highways Management and Maintenance PFI contract through the "Standard Specification for Street Lighting Works" route.

 The council may specify alternative equipment / materials to those identified in these Specifications.